Darep/Beatstream/README.md

 **UTF-8 problems:** Sometimes song info looks garbled.
 Sometimes Beastream can't play songs with funny characters in filenames or paths.

-**Endlessly spinning loader:** You prorably have a Flash block of some kind.
+**Endlessly spinning loader:** You probably have a Flash block of some kind.
 Allow Beatstream to use Flash.

 These are also listed on [http://www.beatstream.fi/#quirks](http://www.beatstream.fi/#quirks).